 In terms of return over investment or value for money proposition, Philips AC2887 leads slightly.
 This is when you compare it with Airmega 200.
 I am awarding this lead only because of the additional real-time pollution indicator it has.
 From a customer service standpoint, Coway is miles miles ahead of Philips.
 In the event of some issues with your air purifier, Coway would take your concern up in arms and co-operate fully and without any hassles.
 Same cannot be said with Philips, with which I’ve seen complaints over its post-sale support.
 Hence, from a peace of mind and overall customer satisfaction over the performance, Coway is a clear winner.

 COUNTRY OF ORIGIN

-Philips is a Dutch company which operates from over 100 countries.
+Philips is a Dutch company which operates in over 100 countries.
 Nothing can be said where the country its product would be “Made In”.
 Coway is a South Korean company, the land of the Samsung.
-If you despise China as much as I do, then Coway air purifiers are solely sourced from Korea.
+If you despise communist China as much as I do, then Coway air purifiers are solely sourced from Korea.

 Philips AC2887 has an attractive control panel with fairly responsive touch buttons.
 On the other hand, Coway has comfortable touch buttons which may seem old fashioned but is equally effective.
 A short jingle is produced when a button is pressed.
 Both models do not have any APP or WiFi support.